gnachman/iTerm2/README.md

 file handle, which you can drop in any OSX app.
 Pretty rad, no?

 ## Instructions
-Just [Download](https://github.com/chendo/iTerm2/archives/master) (or build your own, if you're paranoid or you want the newest features), and off you go!
+[Download](https://github.com/chendo/iTerm2/archives/master) (or build your own, if you're paranoid or you want the newest features).

 Works with MacVim, Textmate and BBedit (it searches for editor in that order)

+If you want it to work even when changing between directories, your shell must set a window title every time your prompt shows up.
+I'm using this as a hook cause it seemed the most appropriate.
+If you have oh-my-zsh, then it works out of the box.

+Other zsh users, see [termsupport.zsh](https://github.com/robbyrussell/oh-my-zsh/blob/master/lib/termsupport.zsh).

+Other shell users, see [here](http://www.faqs.org/docs/Linux-mini/Xterm-Title.html#toc4).

 ## Operation
 * Command + Click opens the file if it is text in